Milat (newspaper)

-Milat is the national daily newspaper published in Turkey.
+Milat is a national daily newspaper published in Turkey.
 It started broadcasting on October 20, 2011.

 With a daily circulation of around 50 thousand, Milat newspaper is the 24th best-selling newspaper in Turkey as of October 2014.
 It is the 12th newspaper with the highest official advertisement payment from state resources, with an official advertisement of 959 thousand 272 TL in the first 4 months of 2014. has been.